citp/privacy-policy-historical/e/em/emp/empoweringparents.com.md

 We may share some or all of your personal information with our subsidiaries and affiliates, joint venturers, or other companies under a common control (collectively, “affiliates”), in which case we will require these affiliates to honor this Privacy Policy.
 If our company or our assets are acquired by another company, that company will possess the personal information collected by us and it will assume the rights and obligations regarding your personal information as described in this Privacy Policy.

-We may disclose personal information to third parties when we reasonably believe we are required to do so by law, and in order to investigate, prevent, or take action regarding suspected or actual prohibited activities, including without limitation, fraud, situations involving potential threats to the physical safety of any person or violations of Empowering Parent’s Terms of Use.
+We may disclose personal information to third parties when we reasonably believe we are required to do so by law, and in order to investigate, prevent, or take action regarding suspected or actual prohibited activities, including without limitation, fraud, situations involving potential threats to the physical safety of any person or violations of EmpoweringParents.com’s Terms of Use.

 #### Non-Personally-Identifiable Information